go-gorm/gorm/README.md

 db.Not("name", []string{"jinzhu", "jinzhu 2"}).Find(&users)
 //// SELECT * FROM users WHERE name NOT IN ("jinzhu", "jinzhu 2");

-// Not In for Primary Key
+// Not In for primary keys
 db.Not([]int64{1,2,3}).First(&user)
 //// SELECT * FROM users WHERE id NOT IN (1,2,3);

 db.Not([]int64{}).First(&user)
 //// SELECT * FROM users;

-// Normal SQL
+// SQL string
 db.Not("name = ?", "jinzhu").First(&user)
 //// SELECT * FROM users WHERE NOT(name = "jinzhu");

-// Not With Struct
+// Not with struct
 db.Not(User{Name: "jinzhu"}).First(&user)
 //// SELECT * FROM users WHERE name <> "jinzhu";
 ```